-The development shall be carried out strictly in accordance with the approved plans (drawing nos.
-550A/001, 550A/003 and 550A/005 Rev.D), except where otherwise stipulated by conditions attached to this permission.
+2 The development shall be carried out strictly in accordance with the approved plans (drawing no. ECD_CF2_1 dated April 2017), except where otherwise stipulated by conditions attached to this permission.

-Reason: To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy SD1 of the Herefordshire Local Plan - Core Strategy and the National Planning Policy Framework.
+Reason.
+To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy SD1 of the Herefordshire Local Plan - Core Strategy and the National Planning Policy Framework.